a-bruhn/a-bruhn.github.io/_posts/2025-07-27-the-farmhouse.md

 I immediately felt embarrassed having mentioned it.
 The conversation shifted to uncle Phil's newest project, an indie sci-fi film.
 I remember telling him how much I admired that he could work creatively and never had to be a corporate drone.
 He agreed, which brought us back to the topic of our last phone call, my studies.
 Uncle Phil assured me:

 > _"I know you're still figuring things out in your life.
-I cannot stres enough how important it is that you don't rush and take the first path that just presents itself."
+I cannot stress enough how important it is that you don't rush and take the first path that just presents itself."
 >
 > _"I understand what you mean, but there is also a financial aspect.
 Dad is right, I cannot just drift all the time.
 I have to commit at some point.
 By the way, he told me to hug you from the family, both of you guys."_
 >
 > _"Send him our best wishes, dear.
 We will come visit maybe early next year, when it's still winter and there's not so much to do around here,"_ aunt Marie replied.
 >
 > _"I hope it may even be sooner.
 I miss you and your siblings so terribly.
 We don't see each other often, but I kind of think of you a bit as also my children,"_ uncle Phil interjected.
 I could see the honesty in that statement.
 However, he quickly apologized, as if coming to his sense:
-> _"I'm sorry, that must have sounded weird.
-Of course you are my brother's, but you know, It's sometimes strange where the mind takes you.
+> _"I'm sorry, that probably sounded weird.
+Of course you're my brother's kid, but you know, It's sometimes strange where the mind takes you.
 Must be the scenery here."_
 >
 > _"Just makes him contemplate, always the thinker, you know,"_ Marie hastily agreed.

 It was still quite hot for September, so uncle Phil decided to prepare some fresh lemonade for us to enjoy.

-> _"I'm sorry if I come off snippy sometimes,"_ aunt Marie suddenly uttered..
+> _"I'm sorry if I come off snippy sometimes,"_ aunt Marie suddenly uttered.
 >
 > _"Oh I hadn't noticed anything like that."_